chromomons/chromomons.github.io/docs/research.markdown

 - Ricardo H. Nochetto (University of Maryland, College Park),
 - Vladimir Yushutin (University of Tennessee, Knoxville).

-We consider the heat equation $\partial_t u - \Delta_\Gamma u = f, u(0) = u_0$ posed on a stationary surface $\Gamma$.
+We consider the heat equation $$\partial_t u - \Delta_\Gamma u = f, u(0) = u_0$$ posed on a stationary surface $\Gamma$.
 In this work, we discretize the problem in space with an Eulerian finite element method called TraceFEM and derive necessary and sufficient conditions for the uniform discrete inf-sup stability of the scheme.
-We relate the inf-sup stability of the scheme with the $H^1$-stability of an appropriate $L^2$-projection on the finite element space.
-With the inf-sup stability at hand, we were able to derive a quasi-best approximation property, optimal order-regularity error estimates and convergence under minimal data regularity: $u_0 \in L^2, f \in L^2([0,T]; H^{-1})$.
+We relate the inf-sup stability of the scheme with the $$H^1$$-stability of an appropriate $$L^2$$-projection on the finite element space.
+With the inf-sup stability at hand, we were able to derive a quasi-best approximation property, optimal order-regularity error estimates and convergence under minimal data regularity: $$u_0 \in L^2, f \in L^2([0,T]; H^{-1})$$.
 The proposed method also yields an optimal condition number when discretized further in space.

 The work was motivated by discretization of a hydrodynamical model of liquid crystals (the surface Beris-Edwards model) that was recently derived by my coauthors.
 In that problem, due to its nonlinear structure, proving convergence of the scheme requires having a priori control of the time derivative of the discrete solution.
-However, due to the model's complex structure, obtaining a priori stability estimates by testing with $\partial_t u$ is not possible.
-Simplification of the problem led to the quesiton of convergence of TraceFEM for the simple heat equation $\partial_t u - \Delta_\Gamma u = f, u(0) = u_0$ under minimal data regularity.
+However, due to the model's complex structure, obtaining a priori stability estimates by testing with $$\partial_t u$$ is not possible.
+Simplification of the problem led to the quesiton of convergence of TraceFEM for the simple heat equation $$\partial_t u - \Delta_\Gamma u = f, u(0) = u_0$$ under minimal data regularity.
 Existing methods in the literature did not yield that result, which was the catalyst for the present work.

 The paper is to appear in Journal of Foundations of Computational Mathematics.

 arXiv: [https://arxiv.org/abs/2409.13944](https://arxiv.org/abs/2409.13944)

 ### $L^p$-based Soboled Theory for PDEs on Closed Manifolds of Class $C^m$